paplauskis/vinted-hw-assignment/README.md

 ------------------------------------------------------------------

 P.S.
 Due to time constraints, I did not implement ```DiscountContext``` class tests; if I'll be invited to the technical interview, I could gladly show them.

+P.P.S Task was done using MacOS and Jetbrains Rider